Norfolk

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Nursing staff lacked the knowledge and experience to perform neurological observations and respond to serious injuries, leading to delayed medical attention, poor record-keeping, and an absence of falls prevention or care planning.
+Concerns summary (AI summary) Nursing staff lacked the knowledge and experience to perform neurological observations and respond to serious injuries, leading to delayed medical attention, poor record-keeping, and an absence of falls prevention or care planning.
 The hospital lacked systems to address staff inexperience.

 David Read